 8 And the king said to the woman, "Go to your house, and I will give charge concerning you."
 9 And the woman of Tekoah said to the king, "My lord, O king, the iniquity is on me and on my father's house.
 And the king and his throne are guiltless."
 10 And the king said, "Whoever says anything to you, bring him to me, and he shall not touch you anymore."
 11 Then she said, "I pray you, let the king remember the LORD your God, that you would not allow the revengers of blood to destroy anymore, lest they destroy my son."
 And he said, "As the LORD lives, there shall not one hair of your son fall to the earth."

 18 Then the king answered and said to the woman, "Do not hide from me, I pray you, the thing that I shall ask you."
 And the woman said, "Let my lord the king now speak."
 19 And the king said, "Is the hand of Joab not with you in all this?"
 And the woman answered and said, "As your soul lives, my lord the king, no one can turn to the right hand or to the left from anything that my lord the king has spoken.
-For your servant Joab, he told me and put all these words in the mouth of your handmaid.
-20 To bring about this form of speech, your servant Joab has done this thing.
+For your servant Joab, he told me and put all these words in the mouth of your servant.
+20 In order to change the face of the matter, your servant Joab has done this thing.
 And my lord is wise, according to the wisdom of an angel of God, to know all things that are on the earth."

 21 And the king said to Joab, "Behold now, I have done this thing.
 Go therefore, bring the young man Absalom again."
 22 And Joab fell to the ground on his face, bowed himself, and thanked the king.
 And Joab said, "Today your servant knows that I have found grace in your sight, my lord, O king, in that the king has fulfilled the request of his servant."
 23 So Joab arose and went to Geshur and brought Absalom to Jerusalem.
 24 And the king said, "Let him turn to his own house, and do not let him see my face."
 So Absalom returned to his own house and did not see the king's face.